coolguy4ever/coolguy4ever.github.io/botw.md

 to perform this giltch you need to go to evertide island you need to:

--go to evertide
+- go to evertide
-- drop you wepons, shields and bows in the shallow water -after the sprit taks and you loss all your stuff take your wepons
+- drop you wepons, shields and bows in the shallow water
+- after the sprit taks and you loss all your stuff take your wepons
 ## waring peeps the giltch has to be presice or you will lose your weapons,shields and bows